rajatagrawal1094/RedHatSatellite-6.15-Installation-Connected/README.md

 # Red Hat Satellite 6.15 Installation in a Connected Network Environment

+## Preparing your environment for Installation of Red Hat Satellite 6.15

 ### System Requirements for base OS

 - x86_64 architecture